matyas-igor/blocks-app/README.md

-# 🤖 Bitcoin's Blocks Explorer – React Web
+# 🤖 Bitcoin's blocks Explorer – React Web

 An example application for displaying Bitcoin's blocks from blockchain